 Seal Coating is a thin asphaltic treatment used to protect pavement surfaces from UV radiation and oxidation.
-Seal coat may contain asphaltic or coal tar emulsion, fillers, sand, polymer latex, fibres, and pigments.
+Seal coat may contain asphaltic or coal tar emulsion, fillers, sand, polymer latex, fibers, and pigments.
 It depends on the application.

 What is it used for?